 USA Softball of Wisconsin started out as Wisconsin Amateur Softball Association (WASA), which was an affiliation of Amateur Softball Association of America (ASA), the national governing body of softball.
 In 2016, ASA Softball announced the re-branding of ASA Softball to USA Softball.
 Wisconsin is one of over 76 metro/state associations in the United States.
 WASA covers all 72 counties in the state of Wisconsin.
 Wisconsin is a member of the Northern Territory and Region 8.

-The volunteer board of the WASA is dedicated and committed to the game of softball – both youth and adult; and for men and women.
+The volunteer board of USA Softball of Wisconsin is dedicated and committed to the game of softball – both youth and adult; and for men and women.

 About USA Softball

 USA Softball is the brand created, operated and owned by ASA that links the USA Men's, Women’s, Junior Boys' and Junior Girls' National Team programs together.
 USA Softball is responsible for training, equipping and promoting these four National Teams to compete in international and domestic competitions.
 The USA Softball Women's National Team is one of the only two women's sports involved in the Olympic movement to capture three consecutive gold medals at the Olympic Games since 1996.
 The U.S. women have also won nine World Championship titles including the last seven consecutive as well as claimed six World Cup of Softball titles.
 For more information about USA Softball, please visit www.usasoftball.com.

 USA Softball has been following the developing COVID-19 pandemic as the safety and well-being of the USA Softball community continues to be a top priority for USA Softball.

 USA Softball recommends and strongly encourages that the USA Softball community follow the guidelines set by the World Health Organization, Centers for Disease Control and Prevention (CDC), your state’s public health department , and other county and/or local authorities including area school districts and government agencies.